 - Email Address (for payment receipts and order updates)

 What your business considers essential to capture during checkout ultimately depends on the industry and your business model.
 If you need superfluous extras that do not directly correspond with a payment transaction (e.g., phone number), provide a simple statement about why it’s required.

 Is this online payment secure?
 Countless consumers ask this question to themselves as they begin a web payment transaction.
 They want to make sure their personal information and payment details are safe.
 Many customers avoid completing an online payment due to security concerns.
 Nobody wants to be a potential victim of fraud.

 The fix here is easy enough.
 They begin and end with SSL, PCI, and tokenization.
-If you have any questions regarding the security of your payment page, reach out to our Savvy Squad – we will happily walk through your web payment process to make sure it’s an iron vault.
+If you have any questions regarding your payment page’s security, reach out to our Savvy Squad – we will happily walk through your web payment process to make sure it’s an iron vault.

 Your Payment Partner

 We hope you will heed our above advice and create an online payment experience that drives conversions and increases your sales.
-Especially as a high-risk merchant, having a simple and secure web payment process can raise your profit margins steadily and reliably.
+Especially as a high-risk merchant, having a simple and secure web payment process can steadily and reliably raise your profit margins.
 We always recommend walking through the checkout page yourself a few times to see where you might be able to tighten up your approach and streamline sales.

 Since 2010, Payment Savvy has offered exemplary and complaint payment systems for high-risk merchants of all sizes and shapes.
 Reach out to us today to discuss creating a custom and seamless merchant solution for your business.